IntersectMBO/plutus/marlowe-actus/README.md

 #### Amortizing loans

-An amortizing loan is a loan that requires periodic payments where a payement consists of the interest payment and the principal.
+An amortizing loan is a loan that requires periodic payments where a payment consists of the interest payment and the principal.

 ##### Principal at maturity (PAM)